rsvim/rfc/3-JavaScriptRuntime/2-ImportModules.md

 ## Module Map

 A module can be a common dependency for many other modules.
 In event loop (v1), it may load a common dependency many times, duplicatedly.
-Here comes the module map, it caches a compiled module and avoid duplicated loading.
+Here comes the module map, it is a hash map that caches a compiled module and avoid duplicated loading.